 Doing this blog, I have become more interested in the preparation of barbecue.
 I believe that one or two places over the years have told me tall tales about what they’re using, and I’ve certainly seen writers make suggestions that some restaurants are just keeping a wood stack for show and using gas ovens.
 Hearing about Stump’s, I visited their website and found their forums, where there is an entire section devoted to fuels, woods, and charcoals.
 It seems that many in Stump’s legion of fans prefer using charcoal briquettes, but the smokers are also built for wood chunks.
 Perhaps the flavor won’t be quite the same as an old, twisting, brick pit, but what they turn out at Lovie’s is nevertheless very tasty.
 I was pleased that they use whole chickens rather than separating white meat from dark.
 The fellow told me that some of their guests early on insisted on white meat, and then complained that it was too dry.
 I don’t know what to think about people that thick.

-There is only one sauce available, and it’s as close to a Lexington-style thin vinegar-tomato mix as you’re likely to find in Atlanta.
+There is only one sauce available, and while it is not a Lexington-style thin vinegar-tomato mix, it is somewhat similar and as close to one as you’re likely to find in Atlanta.
 I don’t know that it went all that well with the chicken, but the pork just loved it.
 The Brunswick stew is meaty and bold, without any cheap extenders, and the slaw was serviceable, if bound to be only sampled in the face of all this food.
 If Nate and Drew ever conclude that they need to raise prices, simply dropping one side from this mammoth plate would work just as well.
 Nobody likes wasting good food, and this epic combo plate is simply full of it.

 You can see all the barbecue restaurants that we have visited for our blog (more than 280!) on this map, with links back to the original blog posts.
 It’s terrific for anybody planning a barbecue road trip through the southeast!